What is Oyumaru?

 I think both Oyumaru and InstaMorph, while very different products have great potential in the polymer clay studio.
 You can use both to copy textures that you want to impress into your clay projects.
 If you’ve used these thermoplastics with your polymer clay, I’d love to hear about it.
 Please tell me about it in the comments.

-Disclaimer: I received the package of InstaMorph as a free sample from the company.
+Disclosure: I received the package of InstaMorph as a free sample from the company.
 Thanks, Brian!
+Also, the Amazon links in the article are affiliate links, which means I get a tiny percentage if you buy from them.
 As always, that doesn’t mean anyone has purchased an article or a review.
 My big fat opinions are all mine. 🙂